Updated April 2026

 Liability only

-Disclaimer: These figures are indicative estimates based on publicly available information as at March 2026.
+Disclaimer: These figures are indicative estimates based on publicly available information as at April 2026.
 Actual premiums depend on property value, location, hosting frequency, cover level, and provider.
-Always obtain a quote directly from the insurer for accurate pricing.
+Always obtain an estimate or quote directly from the insurer for accurate pricing.

 10 Tips for Protecting Your Short-Term Rental Property